hammackj/risu/README.markdown

 The templates are written in ruby using [prawn](http://prawn.majesticseacreature.com/), they are fairly easy to make.
 I will add any templates as requested.
 See the 'template' example for creating your own template.

 # Contributing
 If you would like to contribute templates/bug fixes/etc to risu.
-The easiest way is to fork the project on [github](http://github.com/hammackj/risu) and make the changes in your fork and the submit a pull request to the project.
+The easiest way is to fork the project on [github](http://github.com/arxopia/risu) and make the changes in your fork and the submit a pull request to the project.

 # Issues
-If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/hammackj/risu/issues).
+If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/arxopia/risu/issues).

 # Contact
-You can reach me at jacob[dot]hammack[at]hammackj[dot]com.
+You can reach me at risu[at]arxopia[dot]com.

 You can also contact me on IRC as hammackj on irc.freenode.net, #risu